SkillLab: Helping the most vulnerable job seekers find pathways into better employment avenues

 In light of the COVID-19 crisis, the world around us is rapidly changing.
 The restrictions of lockdown forced businesses to temporarily close and trading to pause.
 This has meant that the number of vulnerable jobseekers has risen, and people now need help to navigate a job market affected by both a health and economic crisis.

 One company well-placed to offer that support is social business, SkillLab: a business focused on helping the most vulnerable job seekers find pathways into better employment avenues.
 Their AI-based technology offers personalised career advice to marginalised jobseekers, and they were able to further develop after receiving funding in the Google AI Impact Challenge.

 The work SkillLab does is more relevant than ever.
 We had a chance to find out more about SkillLab’s recent work, and how they are adapting to a ‘new’ normal.

 Where and how did SkillLab start and what is your overall goal?

 SkillLab emerged as the combination of working on a data problem and reframing the European migration wave as an opportunity.
 We worked on prototypes connecting people, work and education on the level of skills, and on how to empower refugees to find their place in the EU labour market.

 Together, we began building an AI-based solution to capture and document the skills of refugees in Europe that spoke directly to the challenges they faced when marketing their abilities.
-Winning the Google'org AI Impact Challenge was a key moment in our journey, as Google’s resources and support helped us to push the technological solution to a completely new level.
+Being selected as a grantee of the Google AI Impact Challenge was a key moment in our journey, as Google’s resources and support helped us to push the technological solution to a completely new level.